JoseJuan98/ml-regression-project-california-housing/src/README.md

   ├── main.py                                       # main script to execute all the examples ├── README.md                                     # this file, containing technical information about the project ├── requirements.txt                              # main dependencies in pip format
-  └── src                                           # source directory with the code developed
+  └── exper                                         # source code for the experiments library
       │
       ├──
 ```